sporto/elm-tutorial/090_showing_errors/auxiliary_mailbox.md

 In the previous section we required a `showErrorAddress` in Players.Update.

-We need to provide this address to Players.Update and map it to the main action we want (`ShowError`).
+We need to provide this address to Players.Update.
+This address needs to map to the main action `ShowError`.

 ---